Tabitha: In the Bible

-Variants

-Other spellings include Tabytha, Tabatha, Tabata, Tabathina and Tabea.

 Use in the United States and the United Kingdom

 The name was common in 18th century New England, and of those born between 1718 and 1745, ranked about 31st as most common female given names, about 0.56% of the population.
 The name gained a resurgence in the United States in the 1970s and 1980s, when it was ranked among the 200 most popular names for girls.
 The character Tabitha Stephens, a child witch on the 1960s television situation comedy Bewitched, raised the profile of the name.

 It was ranked among the 1,000 most popular names for girls born in the United States until 2016 and has since declined in usage.
-There were 162 American girls born in 2021 who were given the name.
+There were 142 American girls born in 2023 who were given the name.

 The name has ranked among the 300 most popular name for girls in England and Wales between 1996 and 2020.